delanieann/webdev-labs/reflection.md

 ### Accessibility

 The accessibility exercises were very interesting.
 It made it clear that you can write very barebones HTML but really, it's not useful for everyone.

+## CSS
+This is a fun section, I generally enjoy working with CSS.
+It can take some trial and error to get to the end goal because I am still new, but I enjoyed completing these exercises.
+The most difficult were the last two.